dom-j/GCP-Microservice-DeploymentonKubernetes/README.md

     ```
 **NOTE:** Make sure to include sensitive information in your gitignore file and do not expose them in the main code or in GitHub.

+- Run `gcloud auth activate-service-account --key-file=[KEY_FILE]` to authenticate the service account
 - Run `terraform init` to initialize the Terraform configuration
 - Run `terraform plan` to view the resources that will be created
 - Run `terraform apply` to create the Cloud SQL instance, database, and user

+- Create Google Kubernetes Engine cluster (I didn't use Terraform for this step at this time, but feel free to do so)

 ### 4.2.
 Step 2: Python Flask Microservice